 Operation of the B-P Build Alternatives would result in permanent increases in noise levels adjacent to residential and noise-sensitive commercial uses, as well as nearby parks and schools (refer to Section 3.4, Noise and Vibration, for additional information).
-However, these increased noise levels would not result in permanent land use conflicts between those uses and the HSR system because the increased noise is not likely to be severe enough to result in land use changes.
+However, these increased noise levels would not result in permanent land use conflicts between those uses and the HSR system because the increased noise is not likely to be severe enough to force land use changes.

-Operation of the B-P Build Alternatives could also increase wind on adjacent agricultural land; however, winds generated by the HSR system would not interfere with insect pollination, result in additional pesticide drift, or cause pesticide application restrictions on adjacent farmland (Section 3.14.6, Impact AG #13).
+Operation of the B-P Build Alternatives could also increase wind and noise levels on adjacent agricultural land; however, winds generated by the HSR system would not interfere with insect pollination, result in additional pesticide drift, or cause pesticide application restrictions on adjacent farmland (Section 3.14.6, Impact AG #13).

 Impacts from electromagnetic interference occur when electromagnetic fields affect operation of an electrical, magnetic, or electromagnetic device.
 Operation of the B-P Build Alternatives could generate electromagnetic fields that could interfere with older, magnetically sensitive imaging equipment (magnetic resonance imaging or e-beam computed tomography scanners).
-However, none of the businesses that could be affected by electromagnetic fields generated by the B-P Build Alternatives house magnetically sensitive imaging equipment.
+However, none of the medical facilities that could be impacted by the B-P Build Alternatives currently house magnetically sensitive imaging equipment.
 Therefore, any electromagnetic fields generated by operation of the B-P Build Alternatives would not result in permanent land use conflicts.

-As discussed above, although the B-P Build Alternatives would result in increased noise, wind, and electromagnetic interference, these changes would not result in potential permanent conflicts with existing land uses during operation.
+As discussed above, although the B-P Build Alternatives could result in increased noise, vibration, wind, and electromagnetic interference, these changes would not result in potential permanent conflicts with existing land uses during operation.

-As discussed above, the B-P Build Alternatives would result in increased noise, vibration, wind, and electromagnetic interference; however, these changes would not result in potential permanent land use conflicts that would change land use patterns.
+As discussed above, the B-P Build Alternatives could result in increased noise, vibration, wind, and electromagnetic interference; however, these changes would not result in potential permanent land use conflicts that would change land use patterns.
 Operation of the B-P Build Alternatives would result in less than significant impacts related to changes in land use patterns under CEQA.
-Therefore, CEQA does not require any mitigation.